maccery/sdp-group-8/README.md

 # Models
 Our system is made up of simply four models: `Ball`, `World`, `Robot` and `Goal`.

+In `models.py`, the function `update_positions` takes the data from the vision system and saves the locations of the robot.

 # Tasks, vision and movement
 These commands take data from the vision system and integrate it with our lower-level Arduino commands, allowing the robot to perform actual tasks.